itsniteshh/nitesh-journey/Everyday planner.md

 ## Day 9

 # Started with Day 4 -- Learned random module and worked with heads and tails and random selector program

+## Day 10

+# solved Day 4 remaining exercises and completed the project